The Night They Raided Minsky's: Background

 In his book Minsky's Burlesque, Morton Minsky (with Milt Machlin) wrote, "As for April 20, 1925, the day that the raid on which the book was based took place, it was hardly epochal in the history of burlesque, but it did turn out to be a prelude to much greater troubles...
-Anyway, the raid story was fun, but the raid itself was simply one of dozens to which we had become accustomed; certainly no big crisis."
+Anyway, the raid story was fun, but the raid itself was simply one of the dozens to which we had become accustomed; certainly no big crisis."

 Minsky's theater, the National Winter Garden on Houston Street, was raided for the first time in 1917 when Mae Dix absentmindedly began removing her costume before she reached the wings.
 When the crowd cheered, Dix returned to the stage and continued removing her clothing to wild applause.
 Morton's older brother, Billy, ordered the "accident" repeated every night.
-This began an endless cycle; to keep their license, the Minskys had to keep their shows clean, but to keep drawing customers, they had to be risqué.
+This began an endless cycle; to keep their license, the Minskys had to keep their shows clean but to keep drawing customers, they had to be risqué.
 Whenever they went too far, however, they were raided.

-According to Morton Minsky, Mademoiselle Fifi was actually a woman named Mary Dawson from Pennsylvania.
-Morton suggests that Billy persuaded Dawson to expose her breasts in order to create a sensation.
+According to Morton Minsky, Mademoiselle Fifi was a woman named Mary Dawson from Pennsylvania.
+Morton suggests that Billy persuaded Dawson to expose her breasts to create a sensation.
 By 1925, it was permissible for girls in legitimate shows staged by Ziegfeld, George White and Earl Carroll – as well as burlesque – to appear topless as long as they were stationary in a "living tableau".
 Mademoiselle Fifi stripped to the waist but moved, triggering the raid.
-"Although the show in general had been tame," Morton wrote, "Fifi's finale and the publicity that soon followed the raid ensured full houses at the soon-to-be opened [Minsky's] theater uptown [on 42nd Street]."
-(The Minskys did not stage burlesque on 42nd Street until 1931, when they leased the Republic Theater.
-They had a short-lived venture at the Park Theater on Columbus Circle in 1922, but left that theater after only a year.
+"Although the show, in general, had been tame," Morton wrote, "Fifi's finale and the publicity that soon followed the raid ensured full houses at the soon-to-be-opened [Minsky's] theater uptown [on 42nd Street]."
+(The Minskys did not stage burlesque on 42nd Street until 1931 when they leased the Republic Theater.
+They had a short-lived venture at the Park Theater on Columbus Circle in 1922 but left that theater after only a year.
 They leased the Apollo Theater on 125th Street from 1924 until 1933, after which it became famous as a showcase for African-American talent.)

 In 1975, Mary Dawson, then 85, refuted the legend.
 "I was never a stripteaser.
-I never did anything risque".
-She said that novelist Rowland Barber "just put all that in the book to make it better."
+I never did anything risque."
+She said that novelist Rowland Barber "just put all that in the book to make it better".
 She claimed she was not even at the theater that night.
 Her father was a police officer and a straitlaced Quaker, although he never came to New York City and never led a raid on one of the Minsky burlesque houses.